scummvm/scummvm/doc/docportal/advanced_options/configuration_file.rst

 Keywords
 ===========

 There are many recognized configuration keywords.
-In the table below, each keyword is linked to an explanatory description on either the :doc:`../using_scummvm/global_settings` or :doc:`../using_scummvm/game_settings` page.
+In the table below, each keyword is linked to an explanatory description in the Settings pages.

 .. csv-table::
   	:widths: 25, 25, 15, 35
   	:header-rows: 1

 		Keyword,Type,Default,Options
 		alsa_port,number,,